 - 10.1 The fiscal year for NCTTRAC is defined as the first day of September through the last day of August of the following year. - 10.2 NCTTRAC shall maintain financial records in accordance with Generally Accepted Accounting Principles (GAAP). - 10.3 NCTTRAC provides financial reports in accordance with contract or grant guidance or as otherwise required by law. - 10.4 NCTTRAC is a nonprofit organization under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, as recognized by the Internal Revenue Service.
 As such, no one individual or entity may profit from the activities of NCTTRAC. - 10.5 The Finance Committee in collaboration with NCTTRAC staff prepares an annual budget.
-The budget is presented for approval to the Board. - 10.6 The Board may accept any contribution, gift, bequest, or devise for the general purpose or for any special purpose of NCTTRAC. - 10.7 NCTTRAC may be wound up and terminated by a vote of at least 2/3rds of the voting membership present and voting in accordance with the Texas Business Organizations Code (TBOC).
-Upon winding up and termination, any eligible existing funds of NCTTRAC shall be distributed to an appropriate organization or entity that shall utilize the funds to continue the mission of NCTTRAC. - 10.8 Indemnity and Insurance - 10.8.1 NCTTRAC will indemnify its Officers, Directors, employees, and agents to the fullest extent permitted by the TBOC and may, if and to the extent authorized by the Board, indemnify any other person whom it has the power to indemnify against liability, reasonable expense, or any other matter. - 10.8.2 As may be provided by specific action of the Board, NCTTRAC may purchase and maintain insurance on behalf of any person who is or was an Officer, Director, employee or agent of NCTTRAC against any liability asserted against him or her and incurred by such person in such a capacity or arising out of his or her status, whether or not NCTTRAC would have the power to indemnify him or her against the liability under this Section. - 10.9 Limitation of Liability A Director of NCTTRAC shall not be liable to NCTTRAC or its Members for monetary damages arising as a result of an act or omission committed by the Director while acting within his or her capacity as a Director, except that this Section shall not eliminate or limit the liability of a Director for:
+The budget is presented for approval to the Board. - 10.6 The Board may accept any contribution, gift, bequest, or device for the general purpose or for any special purpose of NCTTRAC in accordance with the Financial Policies and Procedures Manual. - 10.7 NCTTRAC may be wound up and terminated by a vote of at least 2/3rds of the voting membership present and voting in accordance with the Texas Business Organizations Code (TBOC).
+Upon winding up and termination, any eligible existing funds of NCTTRAC shall be distributed to an appropriate organization or entity that shall utilize the funds to continue the mission of NCTTRAC. - 10.8 Indemnity and Insurance - 10.8.1 NCTTRAC will indemnify its Officers, Directors, employees, and agents to the fullest extent permitted by the TBOC and may, if and to the extent authorized by the Board, indemnify any other person whom it has the power to indemnify against liability, reasonable expense, or any other matter. - 10.8.2 As may be provided by specific action of the Board, NCTTRAC may purchase and maintain insurance on behalf of any person who is or was an Officer, Director, employee or agent of NCTTRAC against any liability asserted against him or her and incurred by such person in such a capacity or arising out of his or her status, whether or not NCTTRAC would have the power to indemnify him or her against the liability under this Section. - 10.9 Limitation of Liability An Officer/Director of NCTTRAC shall not be liable to NCTTRAC or its Members for monetary damages arising as a result of an act or omission committed by the Director while acting within his or her capacity as a Director, except that this Section shall not eliminate or limit the liability of a Director for:

-- 10.9.1 Breach of a Director's duty of loyalty to NCTTRAC or its Members; - 10.9.2 An act or omission not in good faith that constitutes a breach of duty of the Director to NCTTRAC or that involves intentional misconduct or a knowing violation of the law; - 10.9.3 A transaction from which a Director received an improper benefit, whether or not the benefit resulted from an action taken within the scope of the Director's office; or - 10.9.4 An act or omission for which the liability of a Director is expressly provided for by statute. - 10.10 Annual Audit The Board shall ensure that an annual audit of NCTTRAC's financial records be performed every year by a qualified agency or individual within four months of the end of the fiscal year.
+- 10.9.1 Breach of an Officer/Director's duty of loyalty to NCTTRAC or its Members. - 10.9.2 An act or omission not in good faith that constitutes a breach of duty of the Officer/Director to NCTTRAC or that involves intentional misconduct or a knowing violation of the law. - 10.9.3 A transaction from which an Officer/Director received an improper benefit, whether or not the benefit resulted from an action taken within the scope of the Director's office; or - 10.9.4 An act or omission for which the liability of an Officer/Director is expressly provided for by statute.

+10.10 Annual Audit - The NCTTRAC Finance Committee shall ensure that an annual audit of NCTTRAC financial records be performed every year by a qualified agency or individual within four months of the end of the fiscal year.
+The NCTTRAC Finance Committee is responsible for providing full audit findings to the Board of Directors annually.